Phantomsmedia/Wavelength/README.md

 Weapons:

-You can change what weapons a unit uses by simply changing the weapon and ammo classnames
+You can change what weapons a unit uses by simply changing the weapon and ammo classnames.

 This rule applies to every item in the assignGear file.